ckerr/blog-hugo/content/post/bootstrapping-this-site.md

 ### Installing a Theme

 The stdout from `hugo new` is right -- it's time to pick a theme.
-I chose [Icarus](https://github.com/digitalcraftsman/hugo-icarus-theme), whose README steps tell me to clone it into themes/ and then copy its config and l10n files:
+I chose [Icarus](https://github.com/digitalcraftsman/hugo-icarus-theme), whose README steps tell me to `clone` it into themes/ and then copy its config and l10n files.
+Since we're already working in a git repo, I used `submodule add` instead for the first step:

     charles@gamera /s/charlesk-hugo> git submodule add https://github.com/digitalcraftsman/hugo-icarus-theme.git themes/hugo-icarus-theme
     Cloning into '/home/charles/src/charlesk-hugo/themes/hugo-icarus-theme'...